-F. Install Attic Insulation Shield
+E. Installing the Attic Insulation Shield

 WARNING!
 Risk of Fire!
-You MUST install an attic insulation shield when there is any possibility of insulation or other combustible material coming into contact with the chimney.
+You MUST install an attic installation shield when there is any possibility of insulation or other combustible material coming into contact with the chimney.

-- DO NOT pack insulation between the chimney and the attic insulation shield. - Failure to keep insulation and other materials away from chimney pipe could cause fire. - DO NOT offset chimney inside insulation shield.
+- DO NOT pack insulation between the chimney and the attic insulation shield. - Failure to keep insulation and other materials away from the chimney pipe could cause a fire.
+DO NOT offset chimney inside insulation shield. - Combustible material may come into contact with the attic insulation shield as long as the required clearances are maintained to the chimney pipe.

-Installation of a ceiling firestop is required
+Installation of a ceiling firestop is required:

-- Refer to Figures 8.6 8.8. - Roll the shield (around the chimney if already installed) until you have a 3 in.
-(76 mm) overlap and the three holes on each side match up (large holes on top). - Insert three screws into the matching holes to form a tube. - Bend three tabs on the bottom of the tube inward to 90° to maintain chimney air space (refer to Figure 8.6). - · Rest the insulation shield on the ceiling firestop below. - Bend the three short tabs at the top of the shield inward to 90° to maintain the 2 in.
-(51 mm) air space from the chimney. - · Bend the remaining top tabs to just meet the pipe.
+- Refer to Figures 8.6, 8.7, and 8.8. - If the attic shield is pre-rolled continue.
+If it is a flat part, try to roll it up to aid in wrapping it around the chimney. - Pre-bend all the tabs in at the top to 45 degrees. - Wrap the shield (around the chimney if already installed) until you have an overlap and the three - holes on each side match up (large holes on top).
+Insert three screws into the matching holes to form a - tube starting at the bottom.
+Bend the tabs on the bottom of the tube inward to 90 degrees to maintain chimney air space. - Rest the insulation shield on the ceiling firestop below. - Tape off any openings around the bottom.

-If you wish to make a custom shield or barrier, follow these guidelines:
+If you want to make a custom shield or barrier, follow these guidelines:

-• Metal is preferred, although any material stiff enough to hold back the insulation can be used.
+Metal is preferred, although any material stiff enough to hold back the insulation can be used.